 - Place oats into a high speed blender and blend until it turns into a flour-like consistency.1 cup rolled oats

 - Add in the rest of the ingredients into the blender and process until a smooth batter forms.
 If your batter is too thick, add in more milk, a tablespoon at a time.
-(I ended up using ½ cup + 2 tablespoons)¼ cup plant protein powder, 1 medium banana, ½ cup plant based milk, 2 tablespoon maple syrup, 1 teaspoon baking powder
+(I ended up using ½ cup + 2 tablespoons)¼ cup pea protein powder, 1 medium banana, ½ cup plant based milk, 2 tablespoon maple syrup, 1 teaspoon baking powder

 Notes